 parent_node_type_name: represents the name (string) of the Node Type this Node Type definition derives from (i.e., its “parent” type).

-node_type_version: represents the version (major, minor and fix) of the Node Type definition.

 node_type_description: represents the optional description string for the corresponding node_type_name.

 property_definitions: represents the optional list of property definitions for the Node Type.